 Using Fixed Length Parser¶

-You can see that the dragged-object contains a Text field and an Output sub-node which is currently empty.
+You can see that the dragged-object also contains an Output sub-node which is currently empty.

-Configure the Fixed Length Parser object by right-clicking on its header and going to Properties.
+2. Configure the Fixed Length Parser object by right-clicking on its header and selecting Properties.

-A properties window will open.
-Here you will see three options, make sure to check the first two options.
+3. A properties window will open.
+Here you will see three options, make sure the first two options are checked.

-Click Next and you will be directed to a Source Fields window.
+4. Click Next, and you will be directed to a Source Fields window.

 Here, you have to provide the name of each field that you want to parse the source date into, as shown below.

-Click OK.
-Now expand the Output node inside Fixed Length Parser object, you will see all the fields that you have created in the previous step.
+5. Click OK.
+Now, expand the Output node inside the Fixed Length Parser object.
+You will see all the fields that you have created in the previous step.

-A Data Preview window opens up.
-Expand the node and you will see a parsed output of each record.
+A Data Preview window will open.
+Expand the nodes, and you will see a parsed output of each record.